 Two DVD’s are now available.
 One shows the Humphrey Pump operations along with the railway, Ploughing engine and other exhibits. $15 plus postage.

 The newer DVD is an 80 minute explanation of the Humphrey Pump by Doug Fieldhouse who was the former Pump Station Superintendent.
 Each part of the operation is explained in detail from the gas producers to the delivery of water into the channel. $20 plus postage.

 Coming Soon.
 A DVD showing the working engines in the engine shed.

 A 390 page soft cover book 'Irrigation Settlement on the River Murray in South Australia - 1838 - 1938' is available for $20.

 Note, we are almost out of these books.
 Now only available at the museum.

 Scattered throughout the complex is an impressive collection of vintage engines, pumps, tractors and machinery many which were used in the early settlement of the district.

-Some of the engines include Steam Traction & Ploughing Engines, Steam Roller, Portable Steam Engines, Steam Pumps and Ancillary equipment.
+Some of the engines include Steam Traction & Ploughing Engines, Portable Steam Engines, Steam Pumps and Ancillary equipment.
 A steam roller is nearing the end of a long restoration period.

-The Vintage Internal Combustion Engines include Blackstones, a rare Southern Cross, Mirrlees and a Crossley Suction Gas Engine.
+The Vintage Internal Combustion Engines include three Blackstones, a rare Southern Cross, a three cylinder Mirrlees and a Crossley Suction Gas Engine.

 The National Trust displays include Dioramas depicting the development of the area from pre white settlement to the 1930's, plus a photo wall, interactive displays, models and maps.